Coenagrion resolutum

-Appearance
+Description

 The male is blue with black markings on the top of the abdomen and greenish sides on the thorax.
 The black markings are half length on segments 3 to 5.
 The females are greenish blue or yellowish green with black dorsal markings that are nearly contiguous on the abdomen.
 The wings are held behind the body.
 The wingspan is between 27 and 33 mm.